 7. Take a Spanish Class or Do a Homestay

-Lake Atitlán attracts visitors from all over the world to learn or improve their Spanish.
-That’s because Guatemalans have a somewhat neutral, easy-flowing, and clear Spanish compared to other Latin American countries.
+Lake Atitlán attracts visitors from all over the world who are eager to learn or improve their Spanish.

-Not to mention, taking Spanish classes in Guatemala is far cheaper than you’d find in Europe or North America.
+Not to mention, taking Spanish classes in Guatemala is far cheaper than you’ll find in Europe or North America.

-While you can practice your Spanish in virtually all the municipalities dotted around the lake, the best-known town for that is none other than San Pedro La Laguna.
+While you can practice your Spanish in virtually all the municipalities dotted around the lake, the town that is best known for that is none other than San Pedro La Laguna.

-There are several Spanish schools to choose from in San Pedro.
-Here are two of the most notable!
+There are several Spanish schools in San Pedro from which to choose.
+These are two of the most notable…

 - Semilla Spanish School – I had a private tutor, named Billie, who works with this school.
 She was amazing.
 If I remember correctly, I paid around Q600 for 5 days of 2-hour lessons (approx. $75 USD).
 Her mother, who works with San Pedro Spanish School, offers homestays.

-- San Pedro Spanish School – perhaps the most popular choice among tourists as they’ve been in business for nearly 25 years.
+- San Pedro Spanish School – Perhaps the most popular choice among tourists, as it has been in business for nearly 25 years.

 Every language school varies in program, style, and budget, so you just need to reach out to each one and see which one is best for you.

-Although most travelers opt to do the early sunrise hike (aka the short 35-45 minute version), you can also hike Indian Nose from San Juan.
+Although most travelers opt for the early sunrise hike (aka the short 35-45 minute version), you can also hike Indian Nose from San Juan.

-The longer hike, which takes around 2-3 hours and involves steep inclines, trails through coffee and maize fields, is also awesome and worthwhile.
+The longer hike, which takes around 2-3 hours and involves steep inclines and trails through coffee and maize fields, is also awesome and worthwhile.

 And if you book the tour with a geologist (as we did), you’ll even get a whole geology spiel about how Lake Atitlán and the volcanoes in Guatemala formed!